GLMeece/pytalk.js/README.md

 arr.tolist()                       // [2, 3, 4]
 ```

-Note that __objects proxied by PyObjects don't get garbage collected by Python__
+Note that __objects proxied by PyObjects don't get garbage collected by Python__.
+You can unreference them manually using `unrefAll()`.

 ### Documentation